howarewoo/Ballbot/README.md

 ## Mathematical Modeling

 In essence, a ballbot is an omnidirectional inverted pendulum.
-This means that the problem can be approached in one of two ways.

-1. Implement a 2-dimensional inverted pendulum control for each plane of force, and sum the results.
-2. Find the angle for pitch around the z-axis, solve a 2-dimensional inverted pendulum problem for the plan along that angle, and then calculate the force needed for each point of control.
+This means that the ballbot can be broken down into two inverted pendulums that travel along the X and Y axis.
+The angle of the robot along these axis at any given time can be used to calculate the necessary velocity required to keep the pendulums upright.

+The X and Y components can be summed to a desired resulting vector, which can be used to maintain the robots verticality in 3D space.

 Matlab was used for all of the control system modeling.